iGEM-HUST-China/HUST-China-2025/wiki/results.md

 At the experimental-design stage, the nitrogen-feeding strategy was benchmarked against the previously acquired data; three feeding regimes were formulated and compared.
 The final results demonstrate that prolonging the feeding interval to create sustained oscillations of nitrogen within a defined concentration window exerts a positive effect on squalene synthesis in *Yarrowia lipolytica*, raising yield markedly and furnishing a pivotal reference for subsequent optimization of nitrogen-based control schemes in microbial squalene production.

-{% include figure.html image="https://static.igem.wiki/teams/5569/result/r3.webp" caption="Impact of Dynamic Nitrogen Content on Squalene Yield" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/result/r3.webp" caption="Figure10.
+Impact of Dynamic Nitrogen Content on Squalene Yield" %}

 **Squalene Yield under Dynamic Nitrogen Contents**